CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 # Welcome to CSPS Premium - Digital Academy

-1. Important Dates: Premium Launch Party & your first class
+1. Important Dates:Premium Launch Party & your first class
-2. Preparing for your first class
+2. Preparing for your first class)
 - Course Materials
 - Getting There
 - Logistics